windwheel/samba-ad-dc/README.md

 This project provisions a Samba 4 active directory domain controller on a Vagrant box running RHEL/CentOS7.

-Presently (September 2017) active directory domain controller functionality is not available with the official packages (e.g. samba-dc).
+Presently (September 2017) active directory domain controller functionality is not available with the official packages (samba-dc).
 This project builds Samba 4 from source in order to enable that functionality.

 This is not intended for a production environment.
 I created this primarily for testing purposes and to familiarize myself with Ansible.